inceptionev/PlasmaTransformer/3D Print and CNC/DC-DC Power Supply 3d Print Set/readme.md

 This is a screw mountable case for an adjustable DC-DC stepdown power supply that makes it easy to power the plasma toroid from various power sources.
-The external voltage control makes changing the power level easy.
+The external voltage control makes changing the power level more convenient than reaching in to adjust the pot on the PCB inside the assembly.
+You can set the bias pot on the PCB to a level that reliably oscillates at your minimum voltage driving level, then control the power level externally by changing the input voltage via this adjustable supply.

-This DC-DC converter goes my name different names, and comes from labels like Drok and Go DIY, but it usually is called something like 6-75V CNC adjustable supply.
+This DC-DC converter goes by different names, and comes from labels like Drok and Go DIY, but it usually is called something like 6-75V CNC adjustable supply.
 This is one such example: https://www.amazon.com/dp/B0D9LB3YQN